Mission, Vision, and Values

 Arizona Statewide Independent Living Council (AZSILC) is federally mandated and funded under the Rehabilitation Act.
 AZSILC is comprised of individuals appointed by the Governor.
 These Council members are Arizonans who have diverse disabilities, as well as advocates for people who have disabilities from across the state.

-The mission of AZSILC is to facilitate systemic changes that promote equality, inclusion, and choice for people who have disabilities.
+The mission of AZSILC is to facilitate systemic changes that promote equity, inclusion, and choice for people with disabilities.

 The vision of AZSILC is inclusive, accessible, communities that value differences.